 Policy 3.157 The area on Minato Road north of Peninsula Road is designated for Future Comprehensive Planning.
 This area is envisioned primarily as a residential community with significant tree retention.
-The shoreline is recognised as having important ecosystem values.
+The shoreline and marine wetlands of Olsen Bay is recognised as having important ecosystem values.
+No development should approach within 30m of the high water mark of Olsen Bay.
 A greenbelt should be maintained along stream corridors and the shoreline.